bardhbibajuni/Dyslexia-Extension/README.md

 Download & Installation (Developer Mode)

 Option 1: Download as ZIP
-Click the Code button on this repository
+Click the Code button on this repository,
-Select Download ZIP
+Select Download ZIP,
-Extract the ZIP file on your computer
+Extract the ZIP file on your computer,

 Option 2: Clone with Git
 git clone https://github.com/bardhbibajuni/dyslexia-extension.git

 Install the Extension in Chrome
-Open Google Chrome
+Open Google Chrome,
-Go to chrome://extensions
+Go to chrome://extensions,
-Enable Developer mode (top-right corner)
+Enable Developer mode (top-right corner),
 Click Load unpacked
-Select the project folder
+Select the project folder,
 The extension will appear in the browser toolbar

 Usage
-Click the Dyslexia Extension icon
+Click the Dyslexia Extension icon,
-Turn the extension ON
+Turn the extension ON,
-Choose a font
+Choose a font,
-Adjust letter and word spacing
+Adjust letter and word spacing,
-Select a background color (optional)
+Select a background color (optional),
-Changes apply immediately
+Changes apply immediately,
 Settings are saved automatically and reused on future visits

 Target Users
-People with dyslexia
+People with dyslexia,
-Students with reading difficulties
+Students with reading difficulties,
-Educators and academic users
+Educators and academic users,
 Anyone who prefers customizable reading environments